Max Staegemann: Actor and singer

-Born in Bad Freienwalde, Staegemann came from the Berlin merchant family Staegemann.
-His mother was Mathilde Leontine née Devrient (28 June 1809 in Berlin - 25 October 1884 in Leipzig), the sister of the actors Karl, Emil and Eduard Devrient, who was famous for her beauty.
+Born in Bad Freienwalde in the Prussian Province of Brandenburg, Staegemann came from the Berlin merchant family Staegemann.
+His mother was Mathilde Leontine née Devrient (28 June 1809 in Berlin – 25 October 1884 in Leipzig), the sister of the actors Karl, Emil and Eduard Devrient, who was famous for her beauty.

 Staegemann attended the Kreuzschule in Dresden, where the family had moved.
 Especially his uncle Emil encouraged the acting talent of his nephew, who was supposed to attend university according to his father's wish.
 Staegemann chose instead to attend the Dresdner Konservatorium, where the actor Heine gave him lessons in dramatic performance.
 As early as 1862, the talented eleve received an engagement at the Bremer Stadttheater.
 There, Staegemann perfected his acting techniques under director Heinrich Behr.
 At the same time, he trained his singing voice, a naturally melodious, powerful baritone.

 In May 1863 he celebrated his debut as singer at the Staatsoper Hannover under Kapellmeister Carl Ludwig Fischer, who had engaged him as a second baritone.
 In 1864 he took further singing lessons with François Delsarte in Paris and later with the Swedish singer Oscar Lindhudt in Hanover.

 After the departure of the first baritone Ludwig Zottmayr, Staegemann took his place in 1865. „The artist quickly won the sympathy of the theatre audience with his sympathetic, sonorous voice, his lively performance, as well as his witty, deeply thought-out acting."
 Staegemann belonged to the Hanover stage for twelve years and during this time developed into one of the first singers in his field.
 He was particularly in demand as an interpreter of Marschner and Wagner.
 Numerous invitations to guest appearances have taken him to all the major German opera houses.
 He enjoyed particular success in the title role of the opera Hans Heiling, as Lord Ruthwen in the opera der Vampyr, as Guilbert in The Templar and the Jewess, as Hans Sachs in Die Meistersinger von Nürnberg and as the title character in the operas Der Fliegende Holländer and William Tell.
 His star role as a singer, however, was that of Don Giovanni in Mozart's eponymous opera „eine wahre Meisterleistung in Gesang und Spiel."